-GCB and the Duke Center for Applied Genomics and Precision Medicine (CAGPM) are partnering with North Carolina Central University (NCCU) to launch the Summer Scholars Program in Genome Sciences and Medicine, supported by the National Human Genome Research Institute at NIH.
+GCB and the Duke Center for Applied Genomics and Precision Medicine (CAGPM) have partnered with North Carolina Central University (NCCU) for the Summer Scholars Program in Genome Sciences and Medicine, supported by the National Human Genome Research Institute at NIH.
 This annual 10-week program is designed for full-time first- and second-year underrepresented minority (URM) students at any college or university.
 Students must be U.S. citizens.

 To provide a high-quality mentored training experience for URM underclassmen to gain the experience, knowledge and skills to pursue and successfully complete a major in a STEM field and prepare for a job or higher learning in a STEM-related field.

 Students interested in careers in genome sciences and medicine will need a strong foundation of core genome sciences, technology and interdisciplinary training.
 The Summer Scholars Program in Genome Sciences and Medicine provides opportunities for students to learn fundamental laboratory skills in genome science through mentored research, enhance critical thinking and reading skills, conduct literature reviews, and prepare presentations of their research findings.

 Students will learn first-hand what it is like to conduct biomedical research.
 The experiences they gain, such as how to design a research project, how to carry out necessary experiments to achieve project goals and test hypotheses, what appropriate lab etiquette entails, and how to effectively present work to peers, will be applicable to any biomedical research setting.